astronomer/astro-airflow-workshop-dec23/README.md

 ### Exercise 6: Deploy your local project to Astro
 For this workshop, you'll use the Astro CLI to deploy code.
-We will also demo how you can deploy using CICD in a production setting.
+Note that in a production setting, you will likely use CICD to deploy.

-> Task: Deploy your local project to the Astro Airflow Deployment you created in Part 1.
+> Task: Deploy your local project to the Astro Airflow Deployment you created in Part 1 using the Astro CLI.

 ## Part 4: Cloud IDE